 By the late 70s, the Special Olympics World Winter Games in Colorado was broadcasted by CBS, ABC and NBC.
 By the time the 5th Winter Games came around in 1993, the games had moved to an international stage in Austria.

 Today, Special Olympics provides athletic competition for more than 4 million athletes, with 1 million volunteers worldwide across 229 Accredited Special Olympics Programs in over 170 countries.
 Special Olympics offers 32 Olympic-type sports, and more than 50,000 competitions per year.

-December 10, Special Olympics Philadelphia held our very first indoor bocce friendly competition for our Elementary and Middle Schools participating in our Interscholastic Unified Sports (IUS) program.
+December 10, 2015: Special Olympics Philadelphia holds the first indoor bocce friendly competition for our Elementary and Middle Schools participating in our Interscholastic Unified Sports (IUS) program.
 We had over 100 Unified athletes and partners gather at Pennrose Elementary School.
 Schools in attendance include Pennrose, Austin Meehan, and Universal Daroff Charter School.

 February 2016: Special Olympics Philadelphia launches a new program site in South Philadelphia.
 The South Philadelphia program started with Basketball and six athletes.
-Throughout the year, they expanded into soccer and volleyball and had over 25 active athletes.
+Throughout the course of the year, the South Philadelphia program expanded into soccer and volleyball and had over 25 active athletes training and competing.

 April 2017: Special Olympics PA, Philadelphia expands the Interscholastic Unified Sports Program with the addition of Athletics.
 In April, Special Olympics PA, Philadelphia held two scrimmages and a Championship at South Supersite where George Washington High School, Hill Freedman World Academy, Martin Luther King High School and South Philadelphia High School attended.
 The Championship took place a tthe South Philadelphia Super Site.